razvandancul/razvandancul/README.md

 • **DinuBlueSpeed Website** – A full-stack web application developed for **DinuBlueSpeed SRL**.
 Built with a **TypeScript** frontend and a **Python/Django** backend, it features a company presentation, customer reviews, and an integrated contact form that triggers automated email notifications upon submission.

+• **Elevator in VHDL** - A hardware elevator controller implemented in VHDL and synthesized for Xilinx FPGAs (Vivado toolchain).

 ⚡ Fun Facts: